lukenew2/crypto_automation_system/README.md

     Secrets Manager returns to the list of secrets.
 If your new secret doesn't appear, choose the refresh button.

 6. Click on your newly created secret and copy the **Secret ARN** to your clipboard.
-Open crypto_automation_system/crypto_bot/.chalice/policy-prod.json and paste the Secret ARN value inside the **Secrets Manager Resource field**.
+Open *crypto_automation_system/crypto_bot/.chalice/policy-prod.json* and paste the Secret ARN value inside the **Secrets Manager Resource field**.
 It should look something like this:

     ```json
           {
             "Action": [
               "secretsmanager:GetSecretValue"
             ],
-            "Resource": [
+            **"Resource"**: [
-              "arn:aws:secretsmanager:us-east-1:111122223333:secret:secretname"
+              **"arn:aws:secretsmanager:us-east-1:111122223333:secret:secretname"**
             ],
             "Effect": "Allow"
           }
     ```

-7. Now, open crypto_automation_system/crypto_bot/.chalice/config.json and paste your secret name in the field **SECRET_NAME** within the prod stage.
+7. Now, open *crypto_automation_system/crypto_bot/.chalice/config.json* and paste your secret name in the field **SECRET_NAME** within the prod stage.
 It should look something like this:

     ```json
     {